BIBSYSDEV/aws-express-example/README.md

 ## Example

+This is adapted from the AWS code to provide an example of using Express/NodeJs is AWS Lambda using our custom pipeline.

 In addition to a basic Lambda function and Express server, the `example` directory includes a [Swagger file](http://swagger.io/specification/), [CloudFormation template](https://aws.amazon.com/cloudformation/aws-cloudformation-templates/) with [Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model), and helper scripts to help you set up and manage your application.

 ### Steps for running the example